-Aside from leg cramps, heartburn is one of the most dreaded experiences of pregnant women.
-In order to prevent heartburn, avoid lying down a couple of hours after meals.
+Aside from leg cramps, heartburn is one of the most dreadful experiences of pregnant women.
+To prevent heartburn, avoid lying down a couple of hours after meals.
 Moreover, when experiencing heartburn during bedtime, keep your upper body elevated with pillows.

 9. Clear your mind before going to bed.

-When your head is full of worries and stress, falling asleep at night can be troublesome.
-Keeping your worries to yourself won’t help, thus, talk to your partner, a family member, or call a friend about the things that bother you.
+When your head is full of pressure and stress, falling asleep at night can be troublesome.
+Keeping your fears to yourself won’t help.
+Talk to your partner, a family member, or calling a friend about the things that bother you.

-However, if you are not comfortable sharing your problems with someone you know, talking to a professional is the best possible alternative.
+However, if you feel uncomfortable sharing your problems with someone you know, talking to a professional is the best possible alternative.

 10. Still can’t sleep?
 Get out of your bed.

-When you think you tried everything but still can’t manage to fall asleep, get out of bed and do other relaxing activities.
-Staying in bed and forcing yourself to sleep may only leave you feeling even more sleepless.
+When you think you tried everything but still can’t manage to fall asleep, get out of bed, and do other relaxing activities.
+Laying in bed and forcing yourself to sleep can make you more insomniac.
 If the problem persists for more than a few weeks, you should consult a doctor.

 Getting enough restful sleep is vital for everyone, especially expecting mothers.
 If you think you’ve tried everything, including the tips mentioned above, but you still failed to fall and stay asleep at night, then it might be best to consult your attending physician for help.